Smile-SA/webstat/README.md

 We can now access the Prometheus UI by visiting http://localhost:9090 in any web browser.
 From there, we can view real time http activity.

+## Extending webstat to retrieve more information ##

+In order to add more columns to the analyze and sniff mode of webstat, we can take a look at `webstat/utils.py` to retrieve more information about the server.
+Both modes retrieve the function from this file so we can further integrate new information into the sniff and analyze modes:

+`webstat/sniff.py`
+Update the `url_counter` to retrieve the new information available in `webstat/utils.py`.

+`webstat/analyze.py`
+Update `url_counter` as well as every instance of `output_table` to retrieve the new information from `webstat/utils.py` and display in the interactive console.

+`webstat/main.py`
+Then, we can modify this file to add more flags if required.

 ## Remove Webstat ##

 ```bash